Iterate without a container element

 Key points

 Items contributes no wrapper element: Unlike List, which renders its own scroll container, Items is purely structural.
-The filled-in cards appear as direct children of FlowLayout, so star sizing (width="*"), gap, and wrapping all work as expected.
+The filled-in cards appear as direct children of HStack, so wrapContent, gap, and child widths work as if you had written the cards by hand.

 Context variables are the same as List: $item, $itemIndex, $isFirst, and $isLast are all available inside the child template, with the same semantics as in List.